 1. Stress and Breastfeeding

-Asking for help, getting sleep wherever you can, surrounding yourself with people you love, and participating in activities that help calm your nervous system will be essential.
-Try asking for support in household chores like food preparation, laundry, and cleaning up, plus taking a few hours for yourself every other week.
+Asking for help from loved ones, getting sleep whenever you can, surrounding yourself with people you love, and participating in activities that help calm your nervous system are essential.
+Try asking for support in household chores like food preparation, laundry, and cleaning up, and don't be afraid to say "yes" when people ask if you need anything.

-It could look like a solo walk, an hour to practice an old hobby, doing some slow-flow yoga, asking your partner to be on baby duty so you can sneak in a nap or anything else that gives you a sense of, well, you!
+If possible, try to take a few moments for yourself (a shower doesn't count).
+It could look like a solo walk, an hour to practice an old hobby, doing some slow-flow yoga, asking your partner to be on baby duty so you can sneak in a nap, or anything else that gives you a sense of, well, you!

 2. Sleep and Breastfeeding